aryan877/Movie-Recommendation-Flask/README.md

 ## Optimization

 The initial version of the system was implemented using the app.py file, which ran the machine learning algorithm in real-time.
-However, this was found to be slow and inefficient.
-To resolve this issue, custom scripts were created that pre-processed the inputs and outputs and fed them to MongoDB.
-This improved the processing time significantly.
+This was slow and inefficient.
+To resolve this issue, custom scripts that pre-processed the inputs and outputs and fed them to MongoDB were a better choice.
+This improved the reponse time for api calls.

 The final version of the system, finalapp.py, is the current implementation.
-This version runs the API on Flask and sources the data from MongoDB, which contains pre-processed inputs and outputs.
-This eliminates the need to read from CSV files and process the data in real-time at a 10x faster speed.
+This version runs the API on Flask and sources the data from MongoDB, which stores the pre-processed inputs and outputs.
+This eliminates the need to read from CSV files and the newer api returns the data in real-time 10x faster.

 ## Search Autocomplete